BZM2000/llm-manuscript-rating/README.md

 In the accompanying GitHub repository I plan to include:

-- The list of DOIs and journal assignments for the calibration articles.
-- The preprocessing script that strips journal identifiers and lightly normalises style.
+- The script for batch processing manuscripts including preprocessing.
-- The exact prompts used for scoring and the code that enforces monotonicity across levels.
+- The exact prompt used for scoring.
-- The scoring and aggregation pipeline (sampling, interquartile mean, composite score calculation).
-- Scripts to regenerate figures analogous to Figure 1 and tables such as Table 2.
+- Raw data for the specific scores.

 The aim is that anyone working in a neighbouring field can adapt the notebook, swap in their own set of journals and calibration papers, and obtain a similar set of distributions tailored to their area.